Auto Added by WPeMatico

 Thai king pardons ex-PM Thaksin in birthday amnesty

-The post Protesters rally in Thai capital to demand premier’s resignation appeared first on The Malaysian Reserve.
+The post Caretaker Thai coalition courts opposition group to retain power appeared first on The Malaysian Reserve.